enthonyaraujo/calculator/README.md

-# calculator
+# Calculator
-Just a calculator to train html, css and javascript
+- Just a calculator to train html, css and javascript